ainsleys/derivadex-api-docs/source/includes/main.md

 type | field | description
 -----|----- | ---------------------
-makerAddress  | address | Trader's ETH address used to sign order intent symbol  | bytes32 | 32-byte encoding of the symbol this order is for.
+traderAddress  | address | Trader's ETH address used to sign order intent symbol  | bytes32 | 32-byte encoding of the symbol this order is for.
 The `symbol` of the order you send to the API is a string, however for signing purposes, you must bytes-encode and pad accordingly. strategy | bytes32 | 32-byte encoding of the strategy this order belongs to.
 The `strategy` of the order you send to the API is a string, however for signing purposes, you must bytes-encode and pad accordingly. side | uint256 | An integer value either `0` (Bid) or `1` (Ask)